 For a premium-quality, no-nonsense pencil, we recommend Staedtler's Mars Lumograph.
 This German-made drawing utensil comes in packs of six or 12, though you can also buy singles from certain retailers.
 It has super-bonded lead, which wears evenly and is notably easy to sharpen.
 The versatile design is ideal for drawing, hatching, sketching, and writing.

-When you buy a pack, you'll get a handy storage tin, and each pencil will have a different hardness level, ranging from very soft (8B) to extra-hard (6H).
+When you buy a pack, you'll receive a handy storage tin, and each pencil will have a different hardness level, ranging from very soft (8B) to extra-hard (6H).
 These drawing pencils have ultra-sharp break-resistant tips—even the softest option is surprisingly sturdy.
 And while they don't have erasers on the ends, the lead erases effortlessly with a standard eraser.

 If you like pencils with built-in erasers, you'll appreciate Blackwing 602 Mattes.
 A unique flat eraser is connected to the end of each easy-to-grip hexagonal pencil.
-But that's not all these cult-favorite utensils have going for them.

-The extra-firm Japanese graphite lead is made of a special mixture of clay and wax for the perfect balance of strength and smoothness.
+Also, the extra-firm Japanese graphite lead is made of a special mixture of clay and wax for the perfect balance of strength and smoothness.
 Each pencil has a durable cedar casing finished with multiple layers of lacquer, making them easy to sharpen and comfortable to use.

 Best Mechanical: MozArt Supplies Mechanical Pencil Set